Starting fresh from a quick cut & paste from this fall's notepad-

 2 |

-Natural systems are something like machines in that they are physical things with locations, their own independent organization composed of relations of parts and use energy.
+Natural systems are something like machines in that they are physical things with locations, identified by their internal cell of continuing circular relationships, and the accumulative processes by which they developed, using energy.
 1. They have ‘mechanisms’ of various sorts, though frequently their ‘parts’ are not rigidly connected.
 There are other continuities to watch for what is connected change energy from one form to another.
 2. They’re very different from machines in that their designs develop on their own from a ‘discovered’ opportunity within an environment, and are always fluidly changing.
 3. Sometimes their

 continual changes are more in relation to themselves, sometimes more in